Department of Aviation Medicine

 AMEDD AVIATION CREWMEMBER COURSE

-Welcome to the School of Army Aviation Medicine (SAAM) AMEDD Aviation Crewmember Course (300-F3) located at Fort Rucker, Alabama.
+Welcome to the Department of Army Aviation Medicine (DAM) AMEDD Aviation Crewmember Course (300-F3) located at Fort Rucker, Alabama.

-The AMEDD Aviation Crewmember Course (300-F3), is a 4-week course designed to train select Soldiers in the skills necessary to perform as an Aeromedical Crewmember aboard U.S. Army Air Ambulances.
-The AMEDD Aviation Crewmember Course provides Soldiers with the knowledge and skills required to conduct patient treatment and transport across the spectrum of MEDEVAC operations.
+AACC is a 4-week course designed to provide Soldiers with the knowledge and skills required to conduct patient treatment and transport across the spectrum of MEDEVAC operations.
 This spectrum involves point of injury care, interfacility transfers, Defense Support to Civil Activities (DSCA), and post damage control resuscitation/surgery transport.
 Soldiers will also have the capability to identify and utilize various MEDEVAC aircraft systems and Medical Equipment Sets, conduct high-performance rescue hoist operations, and perform flight crew duties as a non-rated crewmember.

-1. Graduated Phase I (300-F1) and Phase II (300-F2) of the Critical Care Flight Paramedic pipeline (or have received constructive credit for attendance)
+1. Graduated Combat Paramedic Course (300-F1) and Critical Care (300-F2) of the Critical Care Flight Paramedic pipeline (or have received constructive credit for attendance)

 2. Qualified in the MOS 68W